idc-milab/openlh/README.md

 ## Main features

 * **Move To:** Move the arm to a specific location.
-To use it, just generate a new Move-to block (from 'Robot' section) as well as the relevant coordinates block (from 'Robot' section).
+To use it, just generate a new `Move to` block (from 'Robot' section) as well as the relevant `coordinates` block (from 'Robot' section).
 In the coordinates block, `X Y Z` stands for the coordinates, `E` for extrusion level and `S` for movement speed.

 * **Move Wrist:** Rotate arm's wrist with the required angle.
 Useful to drop used tips from the arm to a disposal area.

 * **Bitmap to Bioprint:** An interface that would load a png bitmap, select all the pixels of a single color, and print these pixels with the OpenLH.
-To use it, just generate a new image block (from 'Image' section) as well as the relevant coordinates blocks (from 'Robot' section).
+To use it, just generate a new `Image` block (from 'Image' section) as well as the relevant `coordinates` blocks (from 'Robot' section).

+* **Manual Position:** Puts the arm in disjoint mode, allowing the user to move it around manualy and sample coordinates.
+After reaching a desired location, a tip to pick up for example, hit `set` button to generate the location's coordinates as a new useable block.

 ## Project Structure
 The uArm runs on top of an Arduino Mega 2560 with a custom version of Marlin firmware (available under GPL license).
 The